au-ts/libvmm/docs/camkes_to_cp_guide.md

 Port interfaces and event interfaces can also be implemented in similar ways.

+Each pair of protection domains can have only one channel between them.

 ## Hardware {#hardware}

 A hardware component represents an interface to hardware in the form of a component.
 A hardware component may look like this: